Undergraduate Course: Meteorology: Weather and Climate (METE08002)

 The course work assignment will consist of two written lab reports (15% each).
 The labs run from weeks 2-10.
 Students will be asked to provide a write-up of two of the labs and guidance on report writing will be given in class as well as in the course handbook.
 For this reason lab attendance is compulsory.

 To be awarded a pass on the course you must score a minimum of 40% in both the written degree examination and in the coursework.
 If you fail either the coursework or the exam you will be given an opportunity to resit that component during the summer period.
-Attendance at Tutorials and Labs is compulsory.
-If, without good reason, you fail to attend you will fail the coursework and will not have the opportunity to resit it that year.
+Attendance at Labs and Tutorials is compulsory.

 There will be two submission deadlines in the semester.
 These will be the Mondays of week 5 (radiation) and week 9 (pilot balloon).
 Assessments must be submitted electronically on Learn via the Turnitin submission box.
 Assignments must be submitted in PDF or Word format as one single file.